 |Content Error Handling||Due to asynchronous batch processing with files this typically takes places in the application (e.g. ERP) that books the received files||Due to the synchronous approach, any error typically stops the API call and error handling takes place at the sender side|

 |Standards||Highly standardized with industry-specific flavors||No widespread and established standards|

 |Business Drivers||Driven by process optimization and cost reductions in long term business partnerships||Driven by digitalization and monetizing of data, open up new ways of integration, incl. “ad hoc”|

 Figure 1: Comparison Table EDI vs API

 Technically, it would often be possible to replace well-established EDI B2B integration technologies with APIs.
 However is such a replacement just possible or is it also feasible?

 The optimal business value comes with the right choice for the use case, which can be derived along the lines of the above comparison table.

 EDI and web services APIs can work together seamlessly and complement each other.
 Thus, APIs are part of a reasonable B2B integration strategy today adding real-time access for a holistic approach of all sorts of B2B transactions.
 Real-time and file based batch process are complementing each other seamlessly if these processes are running on the same platform and can interact with each other.

-SEEBURGER’s Business Integration Suite (BIS) is the Hybrid Integration Platform (HIP), which empowers exactly this approach.
+SEEBURGER’s Business Integration Suite (BIS) is one cloudbased platform, which empowers exactly this approach.
 BIS offers over 55 different communication adapters enabling all sorts of B2B integration scenarios including not only EDI and API but also MFT, IIoT and E-Invoicing.